Skip to content

 Each of these project states is discussed below.

-It is important you review the results produced at this stage to ensure they are of sufficient quality for your research.
-If they aren’t, please consider re-approaching your project design, make any changes, and submit for review again.
+It is important that you review the results produced at this stage to ensure they are of sufficient quality for your research.
+If they aren’t, please consider re-approaching your project design, make any changes, and re-submit for review.

-3. Zooniverse Project Once your project has been successfully reviewed and you have a final version of your project, you can apply for your project to be launched as an official Zooniverse project.
-To do this, notify the team by email at contact@zooniverse.org.
+Once your project has been successfully reviewed and edited, you can apply for your project to launch as an official Zooniverse project.
+To do this, notify the Zooniverse team via private Talk post or by email to contact@zooniverse.org.

-If you'd like your project to launch on a particular day, perhaps to coincide with a press release, please get in touch.
+If you'd like your project to launch on a particular day, perhaps to coincide with a press release, please let us know as early as possible during the review process.

 Zooniverse Policies